Located in Orange County – just north of New York City

 recommend them more highly,” says Luce.

-The organization’s programs are both strategic and heartfelt.
+are both strategic and heartfelt.

-The Help Them All Initiative identifies animals on euthanasia lists and prioritizes their rescue.
-Tilly Transit—funded entirely by donations and staffed by volunteers—ensures that no dog is left behind due to geography.
-Meanwhile, the Shih Tzu Sanctuary at the Abitz home provides medical care and love to elderly, ill, or traumatized dogs who may never find another home.
+Meanwhile, the Shih Tzu Sanctuary connected to the Ivey Abitz home provides medical care and love to elderly, ill, or traumatized dogs who may never find another home.

-Joshua Ivey Abitz brings his creative spirit to the rescue’s public-facing efforts.
-Through art campaigns, short films, and social media storytelling, he shines a spotlight on the lives being saved—and the volunteers, donors, and adopters making it possible.
+Through art campaigns, short films (see below), and social media storytelling, he shines a spotlight on the lives being saved—and the volunteers, donors, and adopters making it possible.

 The adoption process is thorough, designed to guarantee lifelong matches.